Only 12 months stand between you and infinite possibilities!

 Our Daytime MBA program provides a unique experience tailored to the diverse needs of today's ambitious business professionals.
 Immerse yourself in our rigorous curriculum, learn from world-class faculty, build leadership experience and form a supportive network.
 You will gain mastery of all of the functional areas of business and be prepared to positively impact organizations, communities, and individuals.
 The accelerated format gets you on the job market faster!

-- • 40 credit-hour program, in accelerated 9-week units, consisting of:
+40 credit-hour program, in accelerated 8-week units, consisting of:

-- 13 courses, including a 3-course sequence in a concentration of your choice!
+13 courses, including a 4-course sequence in a certificate of your choice!

 Tailor Your Learning

-Students in the Daytime Program have the opportunity to choose a concentration dependent on their professional goals!
+Students in the Daytime Program have the certificate dependant on their professional goals!

-Our project management concentration provides students a focus on how to carefully plan and organize efforts to accomplish a specific, one-time effort.
+Our project management graduate certificate provides students a focus on how to carefully plan and organize efforts to accomplish a specific, one-time effort.
 Students will:

-As part of the project management concentration, students work with a Fortune 100 company (Caterpillar, Inc.) to earn an internal Green Belt Lean Management Certification.
+As part of the project management certificate, students work with a Fortune 100 company to earn an internal Green Belt Lean Management Certification.
 Students are then prepared to take the Six Sigma Green Belt Certification exam upon completion of the program.

 Take an MBA Class During Your Senior Year!

-Millikin University undergraduate students in the Tabor School of Business or with an Arts Administration, Music Business, or Sport & Recreation Management major may take an MBA class during the senior year.
-Read the flier above for more information or contact Jaclyn Cantwell, Interim Director of the MBA Program, at firstname.lastname@example.org, 217-424-3503, or stop by ADM-Scovill 105E.
+Millikin University undergraduate students in the Tabor School of Business, or students with an Arts Administration, Music Business, or Sport & Recreation Management major, may take an MBA class during the senior year.

-Millikin's MBA program begins with an intensive review of topics (also known as Bootcamp) before beginning five units containing two or three courses each.
+Millikin's MBA program begins with an intensive review of topics (also known as Bootcamp) before beginning five, 8-week units containing two or three courses each.
 Students move through the units and courses in teams, start to finish.
 The MBA Program is 40 total credit hours.

 Prior to starting: